 Five Rivers Mental Health Clinic is looking to hire licensed or license eligible psychotherapists.
 Supervision can be provided for employees looking to be licensed as licensed psychologists, licensed marriage and family therapists, licensed professional clinical counselors, or licensed independent clinical social workers.
 Applicants should be committed to using evidence-based practice in a responsive manner with diverse populations.
 To apply, submit a resume to Sarah@FiveRiversMHC.com.

 Definition of Service:

 Provide clinical therapeutic services to children, adolescents, and adults with identified mental health or substance abuse diagnosis to meet the specific mental health needs of the identified client as they relate to their diagnosis.
-Services will be provided predominantly in-home or other approved/appropriate community setting.

 - Provide culturally competent, trauma-informed, evidence-based services.